patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/input-group/input-group.md

 ## Usage

 Input groups can combine multiple elements.
-For example you could add buttons to one or both sides of a text input, like in a search field or an email input field.
+For example you could add buttons to 1 or both sides of a text input, like in a search field or an email input field.

 <img src="./img/input-group.png" alt="Example of input groups" width="496"/>